“The Rev. Peter Gomes, of Plymouth, 1942 – 2011” by Jon Dorn

 Strength for the Journey: Biblical Wisdom for Daily Living

 Rev. Peter Gomes: The Accidental Gay Advocate (Irene Monroe at HuffPost)

 Gay, Black, Republican, Baptist Preacher, Rev. Peter Gomes, 1942-2011 (Candace Chellew-Hodge at Religion Dispatches)

 Rev. Peter J. Gomes Is Dead at 68; A Leading Voice Against Intolerance (New York Times)

-Peter Gomes video Would Jesus Support Gay Marriage? (also posted below)
+Video: Peter Gomes discusses: Would Jesus Support Gay Marriage? (also posted below)

 This post is part of the GLBT Saints series by Kittredge Cherry at the Jesus in Love Blog.
 Saints, martyrs, mystics, heroes, holy people, deities and religious figures of special interest to lesbian, gay, bisexual and transgender (LGBT) and queer people and our allies are covered on appropriate dates throughout the year.

 Copyright © Kittredge Cherry.
 All rights reserved.